 HeidelbergCement entered the Hungarian cement market in 1989.
-Since then it has become a dominant player in cement, ready-mixed concrete, and aggregates production.
+Since then it has become a dominant player in the cement and ready-mixed concrete market, and also has investments in aggregates production.
 Operations are led by Duna-Dráva Cement Kft. – a joint venture with SCHWENK Zement KG.
-As of today, Duna-Dráva Cement Kft.
-(DDC) is one of the country’s leading building materials producer.
+Today, Duna-Dráva Cement Kft.
+(DDC) is one of the country’s leading building materials producers.

-	After several years of preparation and increased organisational integration, the fully owned ready-mixed concrete and aggregates subsidiary companies of Duna-Dráva Cement Kft. merged into the parent company.
-Since 1 October 2013, they have continued their activities under the name of DDC – with their operations now running even more efficiently.
+After several years of preparation and increasing organisational integration, the fully owned ready-mixed concrete and aggregates subsidiaries of Duna-Dráva Cement Kft. merged into the parent company.
+Since 1 October 2013, they have continued their activities under the DDC name – and their operations are running even more efficiently.

 Number of Plants (JV)